fabemiliano/exchange-converter/README.md

 I have built this exchange converter so I could practice my React skills.

-To do so I used the [Exchange Rates API](https://exchangeratesapi.io/) as the source of data fot the application.
+To do so I used the [Exchange Rates API](https://exchangeratesapi.io/) as the source of data for the application.

-The grapsh were built with a hand of [Google Charts for React](https://react-google-charts.com/)
+The chart was built with a hand of [Google Charts for React](https://react-google-charts.com/)

 With this application one can convert more than 30 different currencies.